cult-of-coders/meteor-tuts/source/chapters/1/collections.md

 ## Show and tell comparison
 Since everyone knows what MySQL is, let's compare MongoDB with it, so you can better understand why it's better for what we need.
-Unlike MySQL, in MongoDB you don't have to CREATE TABLE, or CREATE FIELD in order to to have a field, because MongoDB lets you structure your data the way you want.
+Unlike MySQL, in MongoDB you don't have to CREATE TABLE, or CREATE FIELD in order to have a field, because MongoDB lets you structure your data the way you want.
 You still however need consistency across your data, which is why, later on, we will teach you how to ensure this consistency at an application level, not at the database level.